cyberbharathi/corda5-confidential-identities/docs/OVERVIEW.md

 `keyManagementService.freshKey(uuid)`

-This API persists a mapping between the new `PublicKey` and the account identitifier in the `PublicKeyHashToExternalId`.
+This API persists a mapping between the new `PublicKey` and the account identifier in the `PublicKeyHashToExternalId`.
 There's are two new API's on `IdentityService` for use with accounts:
 1. `externalIdForPublicKey(publicKey: PublicKey) : UUID?`
 2. `publicKeysForExternalId(externalId: UUID): Iterable<PublicKey>`